Petru Muha: Biography

 Between 1490 and 1492 he led an army of 10,000 people, both Ukrainians and Moldavians, as well as some other people and Orthodox petty nobles, in an attempt to overthrow the Polish in Galicia.
-Mukha had support from Stephen the Great, the Moldavian voivode of the time.
+Muha had support from Stephen the Great, the Moldavian voivode of the time.
 The revolt erupted in Pokuttia, quickly spreading to other parts of Galicia.
 The rebellious army proceeded through the territory, taking the cities of Halych, Sniatyn, and Kolomyia.

-Mukha and his army were blocked by a combined force of the Polish Royal army, a levée en masse summoned by Galician noblemen, and Prussian mercenaries.
+Muha and his army were blocked by a combined force of the Polish Royal army, a levée en masse summoned by Galician noblemen, and Prussian mercenaries.
 Many of the rebellious army's warriors died in the Battle of Rohatyn, near Rohatyn.
-Mukha and the survivors fled back to Moldavia.
+Muha and the survivors fled back to Moldavia.
 They returned to Galicia in 1492, in an attempt to stir up another rebellion.

-Mukha was captured near Kolomyia, and died in the dungeons of a prison in Kraków.
+Muha was captured near Kolomyia, and died in the dungeons of a prison in Kraków.

 In popular culture

-Volodymyr Hrabovetsky wrote a book about Mukha's rebellion, which was published in Kyiv in 1979.
+Volodymyr Hrabovetsky wrote a book about Muha's rebellion, which was published in Kyiv in 1979.